everetttsang/MPI-Message-Sender-542/mpi-hello-world/README.md

 3. To clean the directory, execute the command: make clean

 Run Instructions
-1. Execute the command: sbatch --exlusive run.job
+1. Execute the command: sbatch run.job
-NOTE: The --exclusive flag is optional and reserves a node completely for this task
 2. Observe the output at the "slurm-{job_id}.out" file.